🇪🇪Estonia · Property

 Foreign buyers: no restrictions, digital process

 Estonia imposes no restrictions on foreign nationals purchasing residential property.
-An American, an Indian, a Russian or a New Zealander faces the same legal process as an Estonian citizen when buying an apartment in Tallinn.
 The notary authenticates the contract, the land register records the ownership change, and the deal is done.
 There are no special licences, no government approvals, and no nationality-based pricing.

 Agricultural and forest land

-The one area where non-EU nationals face additional rules is agricultural and forest land.
-Under the Agricultural Land Use Act, non-EU buyers purchasing agricultural or forest land parcels above certain thresholds require county government approval, and in some cases a local authority may exercise a pre-emption right.
-This does not affect apartment purchases, residential house plots or commercial property.
+The one area where non-EU nationals face additional rules is agricultural and forest land: above certain parcel thresholds a purchase needs county government approval, and a local authority may hold a pre-emption right.
+None of this touches apartments, house plots or commercial property.

 Remote purchase

-Estonia's digital infrastructure means a buyer abroad can complete a purchase remotely.
-The standard route is to grant a power of attorney to a local lawyer or notary using either an Estonian digital ID, e-Residency digital signature, or a notarised paper POA from any country.
-The purchasing notary then acts on the buyer's behalf at the land register session.
+A buyer abroad can complete a purchase remotely.
+The standard route is a power of attorney to a local lawyer or notary, granted with an Estonian digital ID, an e-Residency signature, or a notarised paper document from any country.
 The land register itself is public, digital and updated in real time.

 Frequently asked